What is hairiness?

 Sometimes hairiness isn't caused by extra male hormones.
 This can happen in both men or women.
 It can happen in one spot or all over the body and is caused by:

-See your doctor soon if you’re a woman with hairiness and these warning signs:
+See your doctor soon if you’re a woman with hairiness and have any of these warning signs:

 Hairiness can run in families.
 If you don't have any warning signs, feel well, have regular periods, and have family members with a lot of hair, you don't need to see a doctor.